storycraft/async-component/README.md

 # Async component
-Zero overhead component composing using async iterator (stream)
+Zero overhead component composition using async iterator (stream)

 The current goal is composing gui components easily without performance degrade in Rust.

-## Concept
+## Core concepts
 UI components are retained.
 It only need to recalculate some layout when properties are changed.

 States are never updated unless some event occur from outside.